Racheal-cloud/carefinder-project/README.md

 Configure the environment:
 Create a .env file based on the provided .env.example file.
 Fill in the required environment variables, including Firebase configuration details.
-Start the development server: npm run dev
+Start the development server: pnpm run dev
 BaseUrl : http://localhost:3000

 ## 6. Dependencies